This cheesy couscous with roasted Brussel sprouts dish is anything but bland.

 Why am I telling you this?

 I don’t know.
-Aldi Sued’s headquarters are in the city I spent six years of my life in, and I feel I have a special connection to Aldi.
+In short, Aldi Sued’s headquarters are in the city I spent six years of my life in, and I feel I have a special connection to Aldi.
 I’m excited seeing improvements they’ve made here since my last visit to the store.
 I’ll tell you about my encounter with a rude Aldi customer who offered to take my cart some other times.
 She almost made me quit Aldi for the second time.
 Almost.

 I did snag that big bag of sprouts and planned to make it with cheesy couscous, in spite of my husband.
 There.
 I know he doesn’t like either of those things, so I can’t be mad when he doesn’t eat it.
 More for me, right?
 I don’t even need any meat.
 But then he decided to “just taste it” and lo and behold, he ate two servings.
 He said it was really good, but secretly I think he just wanted to keep me happy quiet.